Photo Verification

 The limitations of detection tools become apparent quickly in professional contexts where accuracy matters.

-The core problem is the arms race.
+The deepest problem is the arms race.
 Detectors learn to spot artifacts that current generative models produce.
-When a new model version eliminates those artifacts, the detector's accuracy drops until it is retrained.
-This cycle has no endpoint.
-Each generation of image synthesis closes the gap, and detectors must constantly catch up.
+When a new model version eliminates those artifacts, the detector's accuracy drops until it is retrained, and there is no point at which this stops.
+Each generation of image synthesis closes the gap, and detectors are left perpetually catching up.
 Studies have shown that detectors trained on GAN-era images perform poorly on diffusion model outputs, and detectors tuned for Stable Diffusion struggle with newer architectures.

 False positives are a serious and underappreciated issue.
-Real photographs are regularly flagged as AI-generated, particularly images with certain characteristics: studio lighting, shallow depth of field, extensive post-processing, or subjects that happen to match patterns the detector associates with synthetic content.
-Real photographs are increasingly being mistaken for AI output.
-An Australian photographer had a genuine iPhone capture rejected from a photo contest by judges who deemed it "a little AI-ish," and similar incidents are becoming more common as the visual quality of synthetic images converges with real photography.
+Real photographs are regularly flagged as AI-generated, particularly images with studio lighting, shallow depth of field, extensive post-processing, or subjects that happen to match patterns the detector associates with synthetic content.
+An Australian photographer had a genuine iPhone capture rejected from a photo contest by judges who deemed it "a little AI-ish," and such incidents are becoming more common as the visual quality of synthetic images converges with real photography.

 The opacity of the output is another limitation.
 A probability score tells you nothing about why the image was flagged.
 If a detector returns "78% likely AI," you have no way to evaluate that claim independently.
 There is no supporting evidence, no chain of reasoning, and no way for a third party to audit the conclusion.
 In legal, editorial, or forensic contexts, a percentage is not useful evidence.

-Finally, detectors provide no information about provenance.
+Detectors also provide no information about provenance.
 Even if a detector correctly identifies an image as a real photograph, it cannot tell you who took it, when, with what equipment, or whether it has been tampered with since capture.
-It answers one narrow question (real or synthetic?) and leaves everything else unknown.
+It answers one narrow question about real or synthetic origin and leaves everything else unknown.

 How Provenance Verification Works